Hecris10/react-history-state/CONTRIBUTING.md

 }

 // ❌ Bad - Never use any
-export function useStateHistory(initialState: any, options?: any) {
+export function useHistoryState(initialState: any, options?: any) {
   // implementation
 }